aditekaw/aditekaw/README.md

 I've profound knowledge in Front-end Technology and Machine Learning.
 Currently, I completed Bachelor's Degree in Computational Science from Telkom University.
 I'm interested in doing research on design and database related problems.
-I love to work with new technologies and playing with Data and AI.🤖
+I love to work with new technologies.

 <h2>My Tech Stack</h2>
 <table>